 One major reason for propagating these rock properties in 3D is to provide that information to the 3D planar frac simulator.
-To achieve this goal, all the wells drilled in the pad are used together in a large reservoir grid to create the 3D models from which smaller well grids will be extracted around a well.
-With this approach, all the available well data will be used to improve the 3D distribution of the key properties needed for the 3D planar frac simulator.
+To achieve this goal, all the wells are used together in a large reservoir grid to create the 3D models from which smaller well grids (Fig. 3A) will be extracted around a well or a pad.
+With this approach, all the available well data will be used to improve the 3D distribution of the key properties (Fig. 3B-F) needed for the 3D planar frac simulator.
 The other benefit of these derived 3D models will be the estimation of the stress gradients resulting from the interaction between the regional stress and the three sources of perturbation created by the local geology: variable geomechanical properties, pore pressure and natural fractures all available thanks to the propagation in 3D of the logs derived from surface drilling data.